-Want to sponsor Advent of Chess?If you're interested in sponsoring Advent of Chess 2024, please email moc.ssehcfotnevda@rosnops
+Want to sponsor Advent of Chess?Please email moc.ssehcfotnevda@rosnops

 This is an archived problem from a previous year.
 Submissions are closed, but you can view the problem and its solution.